leaderboardsgg/leaderboard-backend/README.md

 #### Test the App
 Docker is required to run integration tests against a real Postgres database.
-However, if you would still like to run the tests with an in-memory database, you can set the following environment variable: `INTEGRATION_TESTS_DB_BACKEND=InMemory`.

 To run the tests, run the following commands from the root of the repository:

 ```bash